 Q. Will insurance cover the cost of my procedure?

 A. Insurance rarely covers the cost of elective cosmetic surgery done to improve appearance.
 Reconstructive surgery may be covered if it will improve your physical function or will correct a problem present from birth (congenital) or caused by an accident.
 But unless cosmetic surgery is done for medical reasons, you will be responsible for the payment.
 Currently, we do not take or file insurance for any procedure.
 We do offer financing options through Care Credit and Alpheon.
 We accept cash, check or any major credit card.

 Q. Am I a good candidate for cosmetic surgery?

 A. Individuals in good general health are typically good candidates for cosmetic surgery.
 It is very important for prospective patients to have realistic expectations for their surgery results.
 During your consultation with your cosmetic surgeon, it is important to openly discuss your previous medical history, cosmetic surgery goals and any concerns you have so that your surgeon can make an informed and realistic assessment about your candidacy for cosmetic surgery.

 Q. Are there any products or behaviors I should limit to prepare for surgery?

 A. There are a number of steps you can take to maximize your surgical results, including:

-- Stop taking any non-prescribed supplements (vitamins, minerals and herbal products) seven days prior to surgery.
+- Stop taking any non-prescribed supplements (vitamins, minerals and herbal products) two (2) weeks prior to surgery.

 - Discontinue smoking at least six weeks prior to surgery to avoid healing problems and serious medical complications following surgery.
 This is especially important for patients interested in face procedures.